 Bitfinex believes it is the "sole victim" and has submitted a victim statement, supported by its parent, iFinex.
 The DOJ will outline its ultimate position as to which persons are victims and entitled to restitution in its "Supplemental Restitution Memo" due on Jan.
 14, 2025.
 Third parties, including Bitfinex customers, will have the ability to file an objection to the DOJ's position by Jan.
 28, 2025, and argue why they are the true victims.
-The authors are advising parties with an interest in the outcome of the valuation and restitution issues described in this article.
+Author Joseph Cioffi and his firm are actively advising clients seeking to assert rights in the forfeited property.